Nuclei-Software/nuclei-sdk/doc/source/design/app.rst

 demo_nice
 ~~~~~~~~~

-This `demo_nice application`_ is used to demostrate how to Nuclei NICE feature.
+This `demo_nice application`_ is used to demonstrate how to Nuclei NICE feature.

 **NICE** is short for Nuclei Instruction Co-unit Extension, which is used to
 support extensive customization and specialization.